Therapy for Trauma

 This work is paced carefully.
 The goal is not to relive experiences, but to help your system learn that the present moment is different from the past.

-Trauma therapy focuses on creating safety first.
-From there, we work toward integration rather than elimination of symptoms.
+Safety comes first.
+From there, we work toward integration rather than eliminating parts of you or your experience.

 Why This Work Matters